 Participants will learn specific strategies and interventions that will create intentional opportunities for the development of essential skills within the realms of emotional regulation, social competency, and executive functioning.
-This training will highlight how participants can positively influence a child’s development and offer specific ideas to put into practice.
+Learning activities will highlight how participants can positively influence a child’s development and offer specific ideas to put into practice.

 In an effort to also support the resilience of the educational provider, this training will address the risk factors and vulnerabilities for negative influence on those in helping professions.
 Participants will develop an increased awareness of individual, work place, and cultural factors that could contribute to compassion fatigue.
-The focus will be to highlight factors that promote compassion satisfaction and renewed commitment to self-care, connection, and health within a professional’s work life.
+Factors that promote compassion satisfaction and renewed commitment to self-care, connection, and health within a professional’s work life will be explored.

 |Dr. Joelle van Lent, is a licensed psychologist with over 20 years of experience working with children, families, and child serving agencies.
 Dr. van Lent has expertise as a therapist, clinician, evaluator, consultant, and trainer.
 Her work focuses on child and adolescent mental health, family therapy, trauma, and Autism Spectrum Disorder.
 Dr. van Lent’s approach is geared toward fostering resilience and creating communities that support healthy development.
 She is currently in private practice based in the northwestern part of Vermont and works across the state with schools and agencies.|